Veeeetzzzz/OpenCanvas/README.md

-# OpenCanvas - Free & Open sSource Note Taking/Drawing Pad
+# OpenCanvas - Take notes, sketch, journal and collaborate all in one free app.

+## Features